Home » Water Quality » Well Water » Why Does My Pressure Tank Feel Empty?

 Should Water Come Out of the Air Valve of My Pressure Tank?

-It’s called an air valve for a reason, therefore water coming out of that valve means trouble.
-The most likely culprit is a ruptured tank bladder, meaning you either need to replace the bladder or the entire tank.
+No, you should never see water escaping the air valve of your pressure tank.
+Water coming out of that valve mostly signifies a ruptured tank bladder, meaning you either need to replace the bladder or the entire tank.

-Air fills the rest of the tank, and as the water fills the bag, the air pressurizes until it reaches the maximum pressure, triggering the pump to shut off.
+The tank bladder is essentially a bag inside the tank that holds the water.
+Air fills the rest of the tank, and as the water fills the bag, the air pressurizes until it reaches its maximum, triggering the pump to shut off.

 • Tip the tank slightly to check the weight.
 It should feel noticeably heavier since it will have more water than air.